davemosk/FinSL-signbank/docs/validation_result_model.md

 Based on these values it might be worth ignoring anything but 0 and 4

 Furthermore, we should take note of the `ResponseId`, `RecipientLastName` and `RecipientFirstName` columns to store the name of the validator.
-Potentially even the `RecipientEmail` column.

 For each gloss there are three column headers.
 In the example provided their names are of the format